-These HVAC helpers are usually just starting out compared to fully licensed HVAC technicians, but they are still an important part of the team at an HVAC company.
+HVAC helpers typically have less experience and training than fully licensed HVAC technicians, but they remain an important part of quality HVAC service.

 - Carrying and loading equipment and materials

 - Aiding technicians as they complete installation, maintenance and repair of HVAC systems

-They may also be responsible for performing basic tests and checks on HVAC systems to look for signs of trouble.
+They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.

-How Do You Apply to Be an HVAC Helper?
+What Do I Need to Become an HVAC Helper?